jmiiller/dns_shark/README.md

 DNS Shark has full MyPy support built-in (i.e. all of the code has correct type annotations).

 Continuous Integration with Travis CI.
+Code coverage tracking with CodeCov.

 ## Installation